sensiolabs/GotenbergBundle/README.md

 ### Profiler

-You aldo have a profiler dashboard to help you during your development.
+Comes with a built-in profiler panel to help you during your development.

 ## Credits